bensu/basic-om-tut/Basic-Tutorial.md

       (om/set-state! owner :text text))))
 ```

-Evaluate `handle-change`, `contact-view`, and `om/root`.
-You can type
-names however no change will occur if you attempt to enter a
+Now save.
+You can type names however no change will occur if you
-number.
+attempt to enter a number.
 Pretty slick.

 **Note**: If you are familiar with React you'll notice that this is a
 little bit clunkier than in React, here we have to make sure to set